TOTON95/ros_image_workshop/README.md

 - Melodic
 - Noetic

 The goal of this repository is to make the code as simple, organized, self-documented as possible.

 Complementary PDF slides are included for better code explanation

 ## Instructions

+This workshop assumes that you already have